 A Hiking Disaster

 I think I’m in love with this one.
-It was inspired by one of my own hiking trips when fatigue took over my imagination.
+One of my own hiking trips inspired it when fatigue took over my imagination.
 Sarah, a humble school teacher, is caught up in a murder investigation when she witnesses a body dumped on the trail she’s hiking.
 She’s put into protective custody when it’s discovered her life is in danger, and then more disastrous things happen while she’s in custody.
 “A Hiking Disaster” is almost ready to submit to Writer’s Digest’s Popular Fiction Awards, which has an approaching deadline next month.

 A Love Story

 That is not the official title to this story.
 Figuring out a title for it has been difficult.
 This is probably the one short story that is closest to my heart and has taken the longest amount of time to finish.
 It’s inspired by my grandparents whom I didn’t know, so the story is embellished and imagined.
 I’m doing my best to get it edited and polished so I can finally submit it to Glimmer Train’s New Writers contest.
 The submission deadline: October 31.

 My Own Upcoming Contest

 In order to focus on finishing all these short stories that have been in process far too long, I put the editing of my book on hold.
 But once they are all completed and sent off, it’ll be time to refocus on the book.
 Which, by the way, still needs a title.
 That’s where you, my readers and followers, come in.
 In the upcoming months (maybe after the first of the year), I will announce a book title contest.
 The winner will receive a $25 gift card from their favorite restaurant.
 So be on the lookout for that announcement.